astropy/astropy-api/wcs/wcs_api.md

 the image size, there would be no such thing as a 'mismatch' of dimensions compared to the WCS.

-In the case where we want to overplot an image with a different WCS projection, the coordinate system API described above would allow us to do e.g.:
+In the case where we want to overplot an image as contours with a different WCS projection, the coordinate system API described above would allow us to do e.g.:

     ax[other_wcs].contour(scuba_image)